aayush4515/codepath-ios101-prework/README.md

 Submitted by: **Aayush Acharya**

-**My First IOS App** is an app that... helps me practice building IOS applications
+**My First IOS App** is an app that helps me practice building IOS applications

 Time spent: **1** hours spent in total